amangeldinaa/Smart-Parking-Occupancy-Detection/README.md

-# TensorFlow Image Classification Project
+# Smart Parking Assistance Project

 This project demonstrates how to train a deep learning model using TensorFlow for image classification.
 The dataset used is the CNR-EXT-150x150 dataset, which contains images of vehicles in parking lots.
 The goal is to classify images into two categories: occupied or free parking spaces.